• Skip to primary navigation

 It’s hard to predict how much wind you’re going to get, and how it might affect your vacation.

-On the whole, there’s more wind in June and July (which is why the world windsurfing championships are held there at this time). - Swimming –
+On the whole, it’s windier in June and July (which is why the world windsurfing championships are held there at that time).

 Tip 2.
 How long to stay

-- However, if you want to discover the island’s most iconic sites, 5 to 6 days is all you need.
+• However, if you want to discover the island’s most iconic sites, 5 days is enough.

-- And if you want to take a closer look at all the island has to offer, we recommend a 10-day visit.
+• And if you want to take a closer look at all the island has to offer, we recommend 7 to 10 days.

 Here’s a map with the main driving times to give you an idea: